salesforce/ctrl-sum/README.md

 CTRLsum is a generic controllable summarization system to manipulate text summaries given control tokens in the form of keywords or prefix.
 CTRLsum is also able to achieve strong (e.g. state-of-the-art on CNN/Dailymail) summarization performance in an uncontrolled setting.

-🎥 [Demo1](https://share.streamlit.io/jxhe/ctrlsum-demo/ctrlsum_demo.py)(to navigate the CTRLsum outputs in our experiments)
+🎥 [Demo1](https://share.streamlit.io/jxhe/ctrlsum-demo/ctrlsum_demo.py)(to navigate the CTRLsum outputs used in our experiments)

 🎥 [Demo2](https://gradio.app/g/AK391/ctrl-sum)(to interactively generate using the pretrained model)